mcr/danish-bof/charter.md

 architecture describing the primary components and interaction patterns.

-DANISH will establish usage conventions for DANE DNS records to represent client identity for TLS connections and how to perform public key discovery for object security use cases, like the establishment of object sender identity.
+DANISH will establish usage conventions for DANE DNS records to represent device identity for TLS connections and how to perform public key discovery for object security use cases, like the establishment of object sender identity.